Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-interactions.md

 When you apply an interaction to an action, it overrides the default interaction behavior and changes how the action is performed.
 This allows you, for example, to implement a [hold](built-in-interactions.md#hold) interaction that requires a control to be held for a minimum amount of time, or a [multi-tap](built-in-interactions.md#multitap) interaction that requires the control to be quickly tapped multiple times to perform the action.

-Interactions trigger responses on Actions.
-You can place them on individual Bindings, or on Actions, in which case they apply to every Binding on the Action.
-At runtime, when a particular interaction completes, this triggers the Action.
+Interactions trigger responses on actions.
+You can place them on individual bindings, or on actions, in which case they apply to every binding on the action.
+At runtime, when a particular interaction completes, this triggers the action.

 ![The Binding Path displays the buttonSouth [Gamepad] value set on the Interaction Properties window.](Images/InteractionProperties.png)